Ruth Alexander: Flight school

 Arriving in San Diego, Alexander worked as a beautician to save up sufficient funds for flight school.
-However, at precisely the same time, the editor of the local San Diego Sun newspaper announced a contest to encourage women's participation in aviation – the winner of the "Miss Air Capital of the West" contest would receive a free full course of instruction at the Ryan Flying School (normally costing $1375, roughly $ in dollars).
+However, at precisely the same time, the editor of the local San Diego Sun newspaper announced a contest to encourage women's participation in aviation – the winner of the "Miss Air Capital of the West" contest would receive a free full course of instruction at the Ryan Flying School (normally costing $1,375, roughly $ in dollars).
 She entered the contest along with approximately 60 other women and was one of the ten finalists, but did not finish in the top three.
 A 19-year-old San Diegan named Peaches Wallace placed first.
 However, Alexander was undaunted; she determined that she had saved enough to pay for her tuition and enrolled at the school.
 These activities were reported regularly in the San Diego Sun.

-Her instruction began on September 9, 1929, at Ryan Field (Dutch Flats), the same airport from which Charles Lindbergh had used to start his journey in the Spirit of St. Louis in 1927.
+Her instruction began on September 9, 1929, at Ryan Field (Dutch Flats), the same airport from which Charles Lindbergh started his journey in the Spirit of St. Louis in 1927.
 Alexander made her first solo flight on October 25, and completed her training on November 11, the first Kansan to graduate from the Ryan school.
 On November 17, she became the 65th licensed woman pilot in the US, also obtaining her FAI license the same day.